Gallstones in dogs form from bacteria, bile, calcium salts, cholesterol, and proteins, and they sometimes cause blockages in the gallbladder.

 Vets usually recommend a high-protein, fat-reduced diet for dogs who have experienced gallbladder complications.

-If the gallstone is large enough to cause a blockage in the future or is already causing one, surgery may be considered by your veterinarian.
-Often the veterinarian will remove the entire gallbladder, and a dog can live a healthy life without the organ, so long as they get strict monitoring and dietary requirements.
+If the gallstone is large enough to cause a blockage in the future or is already causing one, your vet may consider surgery.
+Often the vet will remove the entire gallbladder, and a dog can live a healthy life without the organ, so long as they get strict monitoring and dietary requirements.
 This is usually the case with chronic gallbladder issues.

 Has your dog ever had a gallstone?
-How did you treat it?
+How did your vet treat it?
 Let us know in the comments below!